ayr-ton/kamu/README.md

   npm start
   python manage.py migrate
 ```

-In case of need authenticate without Okta preview again, execute:
+If you wish to disable Okta authentication again, execute:

 ```shell
   unset OKTA_METADATA_URL
 ```

-## Executing using docker for local development
+## Executing using Docker for local development

 We support Docker =), just go to your favorite console and type:
 ```